 It’s a delight to ‘virtually’ meet you!
 Sometimes we need to let go of our tight grip on the handlebars, take off the training wheels, reach within and take a deep breath, and just believe as we find our way of life.
 Are you ready to start pedalling in a new direction?
-Isn’t it time to ring your bell and move forward with a zest for life?
+Isn’t it time to ring your bell and capture the joie de vivre?

-Coaching sessions will be available via Skype, phone, and chat.
 In-person appointments can be arranged for local clients in the Halifax (Nova Scotia, Canada) and surrounding area.
-My specialty areas are caregiver balance, grief acceptance, and emotional intelligence.
-I have completed The Life Coach Certification Group (ICF approved) Success Conversion Coaching Program and hold three International Coach Certifications with the Certified Coaches Alliance.
-I am also a Compassion Fatigue Resiliency Educator via the Traumatology Institute and can offer workshops in Caregiver Balance and Writing Your Life Story.
-I am available for motivational speaking engagements and will be launching my Red Bike Way of Life E-Book Series in coming months.
-As a sociologist, I have taught part-time at a local university for several years and hold a MA in sociology (specializing in education, employment, and the workplace), and a MBA in executive management specializing in change.
+Coaching sessions will also be available via Skype, phone, and chat.
+I have completed The Life Coach Certification Group (ICF approved) Success Conversion Coaching Program and I am a Certified Life Coach with the Certified Coaches Alliance.
+I am also a Compassion Fatigue Resiliency Educator via the Traumatology Institute and have completed a specialty course on Mastering Your Energetic Field as an Empath or Highly Sensitive Person (HSP).
+As a sociologist, I have taught part-time at a local university for several years and hold a MA in sociology, and a MBA in executive management specializing in change.

 In the words of Albert Einstein, “Life is like riding a bicycle.
 To keep your balance, you must keep moving.”